 - In a Dutch oven, brown lamb in oil over medium-high heat.
 Add water; bring to a boil.
 Reduce heat; cover and simmer for 1 hour.

 - Add the potatoes, onion, carrot, turnip and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 30 minutes or until the vegetables are tender.

-- In a small bowl, combine the flour, milk and browning sauce if desired until smooth; stir into stew.
+- In a small bowl, combine the flour, milk and, if desired, browning sauce until smooth; stir into stew.
 Add parsley.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Yield: 6 servings.